josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 wlan1
 ```

-So my final script looks like this:
+So the code that does the wireless card detection looks like this:

 ```shell
 root@raspberrypi:~#/bin/cat<<RC_LOCAL>/etc/rc.local